A Hybrid Machine Learning Framework for Predicting Hydrogen Storage Capacities in Metal Hydrides: Unsupervised Feature Learning with Deep Neural Networks: Comparison with few other supervised models

 To facilitate transfer learning and leverage the learned representations from the autoencoder, we adjusted the first two layers of the MLP to align with the autoencoder's encoder structure.
 The modified MLP structure is \texttt{dim\_latent} $\rightarrow$ 256 $\rightarrow$ \texttt{dim\_latent} (8) $\rightarrow$ 512 $\rightarrow$ 256 $\rightarrow$ 16 $\rightarrow$ 1.
 This structure begins by expanding \texttt{dim\_latent} to 256, then contracts back to \texttt{dim\_latent} (8), before proceeding through the remaining MLP layers.

-We directly transferred the weights and biases of the first two encoder layers of the Autoencoder ($W_{e1}$, $b_{e1}$, $W_{e2}$, and $b_{e2}$) to initialize the corresponding layers in the MLP ($W_{m1}$, $b_{m1}$, $W_{m2}$, and $b_{m2}$), as represented mathematically:
+As depicted in Fig.\ref{fig:transfer}, the process of weight transfer involves the transfer of weights from the encoder part of the autoencoder, specifically the weights leading into the latent space $z$, which are copied to the corresponding layer of MLP.

 In addition, in order to safeguard the capability of the autoencoder to extract features, we maintained the weights of the transferred encoder layers in a frozen state throughout the training of the MLP.
 This was accomplished by ensuring that their weights remain unaltered during the backpropagation phase.
 By adopting this approach, the MLP is able to benefit from the pre-trained representations in the autoencoder while also acquiring the ability to learn features specific to the given task in subsequent layers.
 The amalgamation of weight transfer and selective weight freezing constitutes an innovative method in our modeling process.
 However, despite the presence of some improvements, it cannot be deemed as remarkable.
 Keeping the remaining parameters unchanged, we obtained an R-squared value of 0.86 for z=8, which represents a modest improvement when compared to our previous scenario where only the latent features were transferred to the MLP.
 Thus this study highlights the complexities and limitations of applying transfer learning techniques in the context of materials science.
+One possibility in this particular case off-course could be that the training of the MLP with fixed encoder weights may give rise to optimization difficulties, wherein the propagation of gradient updates across the network may not be efficient due to the unchangeable nature of specific weights.
+The other possibility could be that the initial task for which the autoencoder was trained may not align well with the new task in terms of weight, meaning that the weights learned may not be optimal for predicting the hydrogen weight percentage even though features were useful.